deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-introduction.md

 2. Deliver the processed URL to the appropriate controller and its action methods
 3. Generate outgoing URLs.

-In this chapter, the definition and creation of *Routes* will be seen.
+In this chapter, the definition and creation of *URL Routes* will be seen.

 <!--
 # Chapter 15: URL Routing